Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

-\emph{TI-to-CM transition}: We use numerics to capture the full, nonperturbative transition to the CM phase.
-Generically, we denote as $W_c(M)$ the phase transition into the CM phase.
-Near the transition, we find that the gap closes as $\Delta \sim |W - W_c(M)|^{\nu z}$ and $\nu z\approx 1$ for each $M$ value we have considered ($\nu$ is the correlation length exponent and $z$ is the dynamical exponent), see Fig.~\ref{fig:TItoM}(a).
-These exponents indicate a unique universality class driven by quasiperiodicity distinct from random systems, where $\nu\sim 2.7$ has been estimated in the case of random disorder \cite{yamakage2013criticality} and $\nu\sim 5$ for random impurities \cite{chen2015tunable}, and they both have $z=d$~\cite{evers2008anderson}.
+\emph{TI-to-CM transition}: To analyze topological transitions that are forbidden in disorder systems we use numerics to capture the full, nonperturbative transition to the CM phase located at $W_c(M)$.
+Near the transition, the correlation length diverges as $\xi\sim |W-W_c|^{-\nu}$ while scale invariance implies that the gap $\Delta\sim \xi^{-z}$; therefore the gap vanishes like $\Delta\sim|W-W_c|^{\nu z}$.
+Through the KPM calculation of DOS and Lanczos calculation of lowest energy states, we find $\nu z\approx 1$ for each $M$ value we have considered, see Fig.~\ref{fig:TItoM}(a).

+These exponents indicate a unique universality class driven by quasiperiodicity distinct from random systems.
+Since our system breaks up into two blocks, each in the same symmetry class as the quantum Hall effect (i.e., class A), random disorder does not allow for a metallic phase~\cite{evers2008anderson,yamakage2013criticality,chen2015tunable}.
+Therefore, topological phase transitions driven by quasiperiodicity host unique universality classes beyond the ten Altland-Zirnbauer random matrix classes~\cite{Altland-1997}.

-As the gap closes at $W_c(M)$, the conductivity at $E=0$ becomes finite, and the Hall conductivity is no longer quantized, indicating the onset of the CM phase.
+When gap closes at $W_c(M)$, the conductivity at $E=0$ becomes finite, and the Hall conductivity is no longer quantized, indicating the onset of the CM phase.
 As seen in Fig.~\ref{fig:TItoM}(b), the Hall conductivity drops, and $\sigma_{xx}$ peaks at the transition, remaining finite for the duration of the CM.
-For larger values of $W$, we find a transition into an Anderson insulating phase \cite{evers2008anderson, abrahams1979scaling} with exponentially localized wavefunctions in real space and a vanishing $\sigma_{xx}$.
-Additionally, as Fig.~\ref{fig:phase}(b) shows, we can have a more complicated structure for various sequences of transitions as well.